ouspg/SecurityEngineering/Week2_Banking_and_Payments/README.md

 - What kinds of card fraud exist?
     - How does card fraud type prevalence differ geographically?
+Answer:- 1) Geographical breakdowns of counterfeit card present fraud
+         2) Geographical distribution of card fraud
+         3) A country-by-country and regional perspective on card fraud

 - How has the fraud landscape changed between 2008-2019?
 Why?
     - What type of fraud has seen a notable increase during the last decade?
     - What technologies or regulations have had an impact on card fraud?
+ Answer:- The CNP fraud system become more powerful and increased in the last decade.
+        - EMV chip and CNP transactions had an most impact on card fraud.

 - How has the transaction landscape changed in the same period?
     - What kind of transactions have become increasingly popular?
+Answer:- online transactions and cashless transactions have become increasingly popular.
     - What kind of transactions have had a high risk of being fraudulent?
+Answer:- CNP transaction have had a high risk of being fraudulent.
         - Has this changed at all during 2008-2019?
+Answer:- No drastic change occured in the fraud but yes securities are more powerful than before.
 - What effect has internet and e-commerce had on card fraud?
+Answer:- Internet and e-commerce had an most important effect on card fraud.
+People are more likely to do shopping online and use more internet than before.
+Hence, online fraud system drastically increased.
 - Why is preventing data breaches important in preventing card fraud?
     - How does payment card tokenisation help in this?
+ Answer:- It  is important to prevent CNP fraud. payment card tokenisation is a security measure where the actual card details are replaced by unique digital identifiers (tokens) which can be parametrised to be used in a restricted way.
+For example, a token provisioned to a mobile phone could be setup to only initiate proximity payments from that particular device by a given cardholder, where the trusted consumer device itself becomes a multi-factor authenticator.

 -Anything interesting you found?
+Answer:- Report contains the fraud information and highlight the most of the areas.

 ---